 The General Fund is designed to serve community needs through a perpetual fund.
 The most flexible of La Crosse Community Foundation funds, it can respond quickly to changing community needs.
-The Foundation encourages outcome based projects and programs that work on a community need or priority or that make the community a better place.
+The Foundation encourages outcome based projects and programs that work on a community need or priority or that make the community a better place now and for future generations.

-The La Crosse Community Foundation welcomes grant requests from non-profit organizations serving La Crosse area residents.
+The La Crosse Community Foundation welcomes grant requests from non-profit, educational and government organizations serving La Crosse area residents.
 Grant recipient organizations are tax exempt under Section 501(c)(3) of the Internal Revenue Code.
 Grants are not paid to individuals other than scholarships.
 Grants are made to programs that contribute, in a significant way, to the overall welfare of the people of the greater La Crosse area.

 The La Crosse Community Foundation only supports organizations that do not discriminate in their employment practices, volunteer opportunities, or delivery of programs and services on the basis of race, color, religion, gender, national origin, ancestry, age, medical condition, disability, veteran status, marital status, sexual orientation or any other characteristic protected by law.
 This policy may not apply to donor advised, designated funds, field of interest, or supporting organization funds.